I need “Microsoft Office”, no, wait, I want “Microsoft 365”, no wait …

 This is for use on one PC or Mac – so if you have two computers, two licenses are required, three computers then three licenses and so on ...
 Microsoft purposely skew the pricing in favour of their subscription offering better value.
 However, this is not necessarily, or always the case – it depends on the combination as above.

-One downside of Microsoft 365 is that it may be rather more involved to initially set up since there is a little bit more that needs to be done to configure the subscriptions with Microsoft initially.
+One downside of Microsoft 365 is that it may be rather more involved to initially set up since there is a little bit more that needs to be done to configure the subscriptions with Microsoft to begin with.
 This is independently of any laptop (or phones, or tablets etc) i.e. setting up the Microsoft 365 subscription is the first and often biggest step.
-Once that is completed, quite straightforward for the rest of time (albeit an ongoing subscription payable to Microsoft) to add to any computers or phones or tablets etc
+Once that is completed, quite straightforward for the rest of time to add more.

 So in summary;